 Those are some examples of different types of messages.
 So that’s what we’re going to drill down into, to help you figure out who your target market is if you don’t know already or maybe you’ve never even done this exercise done before.

-Do you know who calls your appliance repair company the most?
+Do you know who calls your air conditioning repair business or appliance repair company the most?

 Are they mostly male or female?